m-kru/c-option/README.md

 One possible way to add custom option types is to create a separate `option.h` header within the project.
 In the custom `option.h` include `option.h` from this repository.
+In your project files include your custom `option.h` header.
 Then use proper macros to add custom option types.

 ```C